cle1994/InnoD_Web_Handbook/1-setup_and_basics.md

 Git is a free and open source distributed version control system.
 What does that mean?
 Pretty much it lets you make edits to your code/files and put them under versions so you can revert them if something goes bad.

 I or your tier leader could teach you Git but honestly, this is more fun: [Try Git](https://try.github.io/levels/1/challenges/1).
-More advance functions like pull requests and merge conflicts well be taught by your tier leader.
+More advanced functions like pull requests and merge conflicts will be taught by your tier leader.

 *If you're hardcore, here's the [documentation for Git](https://git-scm.com/documentation)*